 Most of which I didn’t even know until I read this fabulous post on Queen Street from Albom Adventures.

-The Big Wheel: This is listed on google maps and as it was in a part of Auckland that they are redeveloping it was feasible they’d got a Ferris Wheel.
+As this is in a part of Auckland that has been redeveloped, it’s totally feasible they’d have a Ferris Wheel.
 Thankfully, I realised that no, they don’t before I schlepped my butt down there – instead, the Big Wheel is just some old metal wheels.

 What to Read Next